omoteesquare/MY-DATA-ANALYSIS-DOCUMENTATION-/README.md

 # MY-DATA-ANALYSIS-DOCUMENTATION-
-This is where I documented my first project while learning Data Analysis with the Incubator Hub and Tech Studio Academy
+This is where I documented my first project while learning Data Analysis with the Incubator Hub

 ### Project Title Data Analysis